elgolemite/Multi-Stage-Cyberattack-Incident-Response-and-Forensic-Investigation/README.md

 # Multi-Stage-Cyberattack-Incident-Response-and-Forensic-Investigation
 This is NEXSEC CTF 2025 final challenge

-'Disclaimer: This investigation was conducted in a controlled cybersecurity lab simulation for educational purposes.
-No real production systems or organisations were affected.'
+`Disclaimer: This investigation was conducted in a controlled cybersecurity lab simulation for educational purposes.
+No real production systems or organisations were affected.`

 ## Overview